supertuxkart/stk-website/wiki_untranslated/Materials.md

 | 1024 × 1024        | 10                     |
 | 2048 × 2048        | 11                     |

 With all vertices selected, unwrap the the plane (shortcut: u > Unwrap).
 This will probably again cause some lag, but don't worry.
-In the UV/Image Editor window, you should see your plane.
-Open the texture you want to create a normal map for and enable "Textured solid" in the 3D View window properties panel (shortcut: n).
+In the UV Editor window (UV/Image Editor window for Blender <= 2.79), you should see your plane.

+Open the texture you want to create a normal map for, change the Viewport Settings to use either **Solid** mode with the color set to **Texture** or **Material Preview** mode.
+For Blender <= 2.79, enable **Textured solid** in the 3D View window properties panel (shortcut: n).

 Now, switch the 3D View window to Sculpt Mode instead of Edit Mode.
 Several options will appear in the toolshelf at the left.
 Most important, however, is to turn off mirroring.
 To do this, deselect the "X" button below the "Mirror" section in the "Symmetry/Lock" section of the toolshelf.